 a.
 Head (Caput humeri) is a large, rounded, prominence that extends medially from the bone's proximal end.
 It articulates with the glenoid fossa of the scapula to form the glenohumeral joint or shoulder joint.

 b.
-Greater Tubercle (Tuberculum majus) is a large, roughened area located inferior to the head on the lateral side of the bone.
+Greater Tubercle (Tuberculum majus) is a large, roughened area located lateral to the head.
 The supraspinatus, infraspinatus and teres minor muscles attach to this elevation.

 c.
 Lesser Tubercle (Tuberculum minus) is a roughened area located medial to the greater tubercle.
 It serves as the insertion site for the subscapularis muscle.

 d.
 Intertubercular Groove or Sulcus (Sulcus inter-tubercularis) is a narrow, longitudinal depression between the greater and lesser tubercles.
 This indentation, which is also called the bicipital groove, is a passageway for the tendon of the long head of the biceps brachii.
 The pectoralis major, teres major and latissimus dorsi muscles also attach here.